vr16x/vr16x/README.md

 ## 👋 About Me

-Senior Blockchain Engineer at **Biconomy**, architecting **protocol infrastructure and distributed backend systems for cross-chain transaction orchestration, interoperability, and smart account execution**.
+Senior Blockchain Engineer at **Biconomy**, architecting **protocol infrastructure and distributed backend systems for cross-chain transaction orchestration, liquidity aggregation, interoperability, and smart account execution**.

 ---